santhoshhari/simulated_annealing/README.md

 Approaches often employed to tune the hyperparameters are:
 1. **Grid Search**: This method does an exhaustive search in the hyperparmeter space.
 This exhaustive search results in high run time, owning to the total number of combinations that emerge in cases with many hyperparameters and possible values they can take.
 2. **Random Search**: This method draws random samples from the hyper parameter domain (continuous or discrete).
-It solves the problem of run time by exploring fewer combinations by but may not always yeild a result as good as grid search.
+It solves the problem of run time by exploring fewer combinations by but may not always yield a result as good as grid search.
 3. **Sequential Grid Search**: This method is a sequential application of Grid Search where the hyper parameters (one or a subset) are tuned sequentially.
 This avoids high number of combinations but fails to capture  the interactions between hyperparameters.

 To overcome the discussed drawbacks, one can use *Simulated Annealing* to find the optimal hyper parameter values.